-Understanding of long-term climate risks is limited by the lack of in-depth knowledge on the impacts of climate hazards, due to the absence of harmonised loss data recording.
-Also subject to bias (Forzieri et al. 2018)
+Understanding of long-term climate risks is limited by the lack of in-depth knowledge on the impacts of climate hazards, due to the absence of harmonized loss data recording.
+Also subject to bias (Forzieri et al., 2018)

 Diffraction and wind interruption from the small islands within the model domain were not resolved due to the coarse spatial resolution of the WW3 domain.
-Additionally, the effects of El Niño Southern Oscillation (ENSO) were not considered (Shope et al. 2016)
+Additionally, the effects of ENSO were not considered (Shope et al., 2016)

-This study lacks a detailed and up-to-date scientific assessment that considers sea levels, waves and coastal floods (Wadey et al. 2017)
+This study lacks a detailed and up-to-date scientific assessment that considers sea levels, waves and coastal floods (Wadey et al., 2017)

-Due to the short time scales covered by the majority of the available records, this often meant ignoring longer term trends, such as those resulting from climate variability and human induced SLR (Villatoro et al. 2014)
+Due to the short time scales covered by the majority of the available records, this often meant ignoring longer term trends, such as those resulting from climate variability and human induced sea level rise (Villatoro et al., 2014)